By Melissa McLaughlin

 Gifts of the Spirit

-Clearly the Holy Spirit is in charge and the Gifts of the Spirit are given according to heavenly plans and scales which we cannot see with the natural eye.
+Clearly the Holy Spirit is in charge and the Gifts of the Spirit are given according to God’s purposes.

 Fruit of the Spirit

-Contrasting this are the 9 Fruits of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control found in Galatians 5:22-23 But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.
+Contrasting this are the 9 Fruits of the Spirit: love, joy, peace, patience, kindness, goodness, faithfulness, gentleness and self-control found in Galatians 5:22-23.

 Fruits Are Grown